Welcome to WILDERNESS.

 Many people have endured trauma and tragedy as catastrophic wildfires razed their communities.
 Reportage is focused on this tragedy, ballooning the specter of wildfire and increasing public outcries for suppression.

 But we’ve been suppressing fires for over a century.
 Is that really the answer here?
 And is climate change the only driver of these fires?

 Did you know that Indigenous people throughout the world have used fire as an ecological and cultural tool for thousands of years?
 Or that many landscapes and ecosystems throughout the United States (and the world) are especially adapted to fire, and thrive when fire is consistently present?

-Many people reporting on fire are not only undereducated about wildland fire as a cultural, ecological, and historical phenomenon— they haven’t seen fires up close.
+Many (not all!) people reporting on fire are not only undereducated about wildland fire as a cultural, ecological, and historical phenomenon— they haven’t seen fires up close.
 As a former hotshot with nearly a decade of experience working in wildland fire, I’ve spent years of my life intimately and inextricably connected to fire.
 Years of my life covered in soot, dirt, ash, and grime; with my skin flushed from the heat of nearby fires.
 My writing is informed by these years, and by my education in fire ecology, history, and colonization.

 I report on fire and fire history from a marginalized perspective, and prioritize perspectives more marginalized than my own.
 While most narratives surrounding wildland fire are written by white men, some of the most important narratives are those of Indigenous Americans and women.
 I seek to prioritize these perspectives.

 With your help, I can provide in-depth histories, highlight important voices of wildland fire and ecology, and bring something new to your inbox on a weekly basis.
 Through reading this newsletter you’ll not only understand more about wildland fire, but about the United States and the world, ecology, and history.

 By becoming a paying subscriber, you support my writing and this mission.
 Thank you so much for your support.